EVERYTHING YOU NEED TO KNOW ABOUT ACNE

 Genetics is a major predictor of acne.
 If both parents have had acne, it’s likely their child will develop similar forms of the condition.

 Hormonal changes are why spots are the most prevalent in teenagers.
-Women too, may experience hormone-related breakouts during pregnancy and menopause, and in conditions like polycystic ovary syndrome (PCOS) where levels of androgens are elevated.
+Women too, may experience hormone-related breakouts during pregnancy and menopause.

 Propionibacterium acnes is a bacterium that can be found on most people’s skin and is typically benign.
 But when oil and dead skin cells create a plug in hair follicles, it quickly multiplies inside the plug, causing inflammation and invading other surrounding tissues.

 Certain medications such as ones containing androgens, corticosteroids or lithium can disrupt hormones, causing blemishes.

 Irritation from regular friction can play a role in acne, whether it’s a tight collar of a uniform, a fringe with hair product brushing against the forehead, or a headset worn for work.

 Most of the sebaceous glands on our skin is concentrated on our face and scalp, and here they secrete sebum constantly.
 But when there is an overproduction of this oily substance, it can occasionally get trapped in a hair follicle.
 This happens when the outermost layer of the skin thickens abnormally in a process known as hyperkeratosis.

 When hardened skin cells don’t shed quickly enough, they can trap the release of this excess sebum, which gets stuck underneath, forming a plug.
 If this occurs deeper in the skin it can create a closed comedone, or whitehead, and if it’s closer to the surface it’s an open comedone, or blackhead.